 Pseudotumor cerebri, as the name suggests, is a disorder whose symptoms are similar to those of tumor patients.
 In pseudotumor, the pressure inside the patient’s skill increases, which can lead to multiple serious complications.

 Another name for pseudotumor cerebri is idiopathic intracranial hypertension.
 While pseudotumor cerebri is treatable, it has a tendency to recur.

-What Causes Pseudotumor?
+What Causes Pseudotumor Cerebri?

-The fluid surrounding our brain and spinal cord is known as cerebrospinal fluid (CSF).
-This CSF normally provides the brain and spinal cord with essential nutrients.
-It also removes toxins and impurities.
-Our cerebrospinal fluid also serves as a cushion for the spinal cord and brain.
+To date, the exact reason for the formation of pseudotumor cerebri is unknown.
+One theory suggests that it may be caused by an excess of fluid around the brain and spinal cord.
+The fluid surrounding the brain and spinal cord is known as cerebrospinal fluid (CSF).
+This CSF normally provides the brain and spinal cord with essential nutrients to ensure proper function.
+It also removes toxins and impurities, as well as serves as a cushion for the spinal cord and brain.

-After a complete circulation, this fluid is typically absorbed by the body through the blood vessels.
-However, when too much fluid is produced, it accumulates around the brain.
-Since it is an enclosed space, there is no outflow, which eventually increases pressure around the brain.
+Through normal circulatory processes, this fluid is typically absorbed by the body through the blood vessels.
+However, when the body produces too much CSF, it can accumulate around the brain and spinal cord.
+Because the skull is a small, enclosed space, there is no outflow, which eventually leads to increased pressure around the brain.

 Is Pseudotumor Cerebri a Disability?